-So many great Gluten Free Beers have hit the market since we first posted this list, we thought it was time for an update!
+So many great Gluten Free Beers have hit the market since we first posted a Gluten-Free Beer List, we thought it was time for an update.
 If you've found one you love, and certainly if you've found one we missed, leave a comment & let us know!

 - Bard’s Tale Beer Company —"The Original Sorghum Malt Beer” is an American Lager with low bitterness and a floral aroma, made with sorghum, yeast, and hops.

 - Green’s Gluten Free Beers — this U.K. company makes Belgian style Vegan, Gluten Free beer from millet, buckwheat, sorghum, and rice.
-Green’s makes several varieties of G-Free beer, and has become a favorite of Gluten Free beer aficionados.
+Green’s makes several varieties of GF beer (and several are favorites on our personal gluten-free beer lists), and has become a favorite of Gluten Free beer aficionados.

-- New Grist Beer is a lager beer, and is one of our Founder’s favorite Gluten Free beers, made by Lakefront Brewery in Milwaukee, Wisconsin.
-New Grist is made with sorghum, hops, gluten-free yeast grown on molasses, and rice.
+- New Grist Beer is a lager beer, made by Lakefront Brewery in Milwaukee, Wisconsin.
+New Grist's flavor comes from sorghum, hops, gluten-free yeast grown on molasses, and rice.
+Lakefront also makes a new favorite: La Gosa Rita, a new "margarita style" gluten free beer.

 - Nick Stafford’s Hambleton Ales makes a Gluten Free ale called GFA created with Cascade, Liberty and Challenger hops and specially prepared dark sugars.